 South Poplar real estate guide & listings for sale

-Most areas in South Poplar are quiet, as the streets are generally peaceful - although there are still several noisier sections, especially close to Trans-Canada Highway.
-Green spaces are sparse, which makes it rather challenging to reach them.
-Still, there are a few parks nearby for residents to relax in.
+Most areas in South Poplar are reasonably quiet, as the streets are quite peaceful - however noise can be bothersome around Trans-Canada Highway.
+Parks are sparse, making them rather challenging to get to.
+Despite that, there are a few public green spaces close by for residents to explore.

 The favoured transportation option in South Poplar is very often a car.
 It is especially convenient to park, and it is a reasonably short car ride to the nearest highway, such as Trans-Canada Highway, from any location in this area.
 In contrast, South Poplar is not very transit friendly.
 Nevertheless, residents are served by a few bus lines.
 It is very inconvenient for pedestrians to move around in South Poplar because meeting daily needs is impractical by walking.